-English 0130 (6-0-0) Course Outline for Winter, 2009
+English 0130 (6-0-0) Course Outline for Fall, 2009

 Instructor Joan Godbout Phone 539-2727

 Office C217 E-mail jgodbout@gprc.ab.ca

-Office Hours Half an hour after each of our classes.
+Office Hours Before and/or after classes.

-Prerequisites and Requirements:
+Prerequisites and Requirements

-Besides the prerequisite of English/Language Arts 20-1 (EN 0120) or EN 0130 placement test score, students are assumed to be able to:
+Besides the prerequisite of English/Language Arts 20-1 (EN 0120) or EN 0130 placement test score, students are assumed to:

-- possess Alberta high school standards of English in reading comprehension and composition, and even more important a desire to learn and to improve. - have continuing access to a computer with an Internet connection.
-If not, there are a number of computer labs available throughout the College. - keyboard and have fluency in common word processor applications, web browsers, and electronic mail. - spend 6 hours per week in class and an additional 4 to 8 hours per week on reading and/or projects associated with the course. - make a commitment to completing course activities and assignments as outlined.
-Notify me if you are delayed or getting behind for any reason. - make a commitment to participating and communicating in online discussions and checking online announcements at least twice weekly.
+- possess Alberta high school level reading comprehension, composition skills, and even more important a desire to learn and to improve. - have continuing access to a computer with an Internet connection.
+If not, there are a number of computer labs available throughout the College. - possess keyboarding skills and fluency in common word processor applications, web browsers, and electronic mail. - be able to spend 6 hours per week in class and an additional 4 to 8 hours per week on reading and/or projects associated with the course. - make a commitment to completing course activities and assignments and to let me know when you are needing assistance or when there are extenuating circumstances. - make a commitment to participating and communicating in online and/or group discussions as well as checking online announcements at least twice weekly.